-The report is based on an extensive review of existing literature and interviews conducted with officials in Ministries of Finance from 15 countries (Bahamas, Chile, Denmark, Finland, Indonesia, Ireland, Jamaica, Malaysia, Rwanda, Spain, Korea Uganda, United Kingdom, United States, Uruguay) complemented by input from over 30 leading individuals and institutions, including those supporting the work of the Coalition.
-Drawing in part on existing work by the Coalition, it aims to leverage and connect the six Helsinki Principles^a and offer guidance their implementation.
-Work on the role that Ministries of Finance should play to drive climate action is a rapidly evolving field and significant gaps in knowledge remain.^b This report should be seen as a starting point, which will be refined following feedback.
+The report is based on an extensive review of existing literature and interviews conducted with officials in Ministries of Finance from 15 countries (Bahamas, Chile, Denmark, Finland, Indonesia, Ireland, Jamaica, Malaysia, Rwanda, Spain, Korea Uganda, United Kingdom, United States, Uruguay), complemented by input from over 30 leading individuals and institutions, including those supporting the work of the Coalition.
+It aims to leverage and connect the six Helsinki Principles1 and offer guidance on their implementation.
+Work on the role that Ministries of Finance should play to drive climate action is a rapidly evolving field and gaps in knowledge remain.
+This guide should be seen as a starting point, which will be refined following feedback.

-^a The Coalition of Finance Ministers for Climate Action brings together policymakers from over 70 countries in leading the global climate response and in securing a just transition towards low-carbon resilient development.
-Every member has signed up to the six 'Helsinki Principles', which promote national climate action, especially through fiscal policy and the use of public finance. ^b Notable exceptions to the so far limited literature are: Delgado et al. (2021) and Orozco & Jaramillo (2021).
+1 The Coalition of Finance Ministers for Climate Action brings together policymakers from over 70 countries in leading the global climate response and in securing a just transition towards low-carbon resilient development.
+Every member has signed up to the six 'Helsinki Principles', which promote national climate action, especially through fiscal policy and the use of public finance.

+2 Notable exceptions to the so far limited literature are: Delgado et al. (2021) and Orozco & Jaramillo (2021).

-PART A: Why Ministry of Finance leadership matters for climate action and economic transformation
+PART A: Why Ministries of Finance matter for climate action and economic transformation